 4.2 Users can register for a free trial period (30 days) of the blink.it App at https://www.blink.it/en/ or request a test account using a form provided on our website.
 Within the scope of registration, the required mandatory data will be communicated to the users.
 User accounts are not public and cannot be indexed by search engines.
-Users who do not wish to continue using their test accounts beyond the trial period for a fee will have their personal data, related to the user account, deleted, subject to the storage of such data being necessary for reasons of commercial or tax law under Article 6(1) point (c) GDPR.
+Users who do not wish to continue using their test accounts beyond the trial period (continuing on to the paid service) will have their personal data, related to the user account, deleted, subject to the storage of such data being necessary for reasons of commercial or tax law under Article 6(1) point (c) GDPR.
 It is the individual users' responsibility to back up their data before the end of the trial period.
-We are entitled to delete all user data stored during the trial period irreversibly.
+We are entitled to irreversibly delete all user data stored during the trial period.

 4.3 Data provided by the user during the free trial period will be stored and processed on servers of Amazon Web Services Inc., based in Frankfurt am Main (Germany).

 4.4 We process usage data (e.g., the visited websites of our online offer, interest in our products) and content data (e.g., entries into the contact form or user profile) for advertising within a user profile in order to present users with, e.g., product information based on the services they have used so far.

 5.1 When contacting us (via contact form or email), the user's details are processed based on Article 6(1) point (b) GDPR in order to manage the contact request and its resolution.